 Register yourself or create a team with your friends, family & work colleagues and be a part of making a difference.
 Thank you 💙

-bakslap is a sunscreen and lotion applicator to help apply to those hard to reach places, like your back without the messy hands.
 Founder Raph McGowan decided to develop bakslap on the Sunshine Coast in 2017 following the loss of his sister Tess McGowan-Chan (aged 31) to a melanoma on her back.
-Since her passing in 2012, he has worked tirelessly to raise awareness and funds for Melanoma Institute Australia.
+Since her passing in 2012, he and his team have worked tirelessly to raise awareness and funds for research.
+Bakslap is a sunscreen & lotion applicator to help apply to those hard to reach places, like your back without the messy hands.

 Learn about Raph’s story as he shares the personal impact of melanoma on him and his family and how Melanoma March makes a difference.